abdolence/redacter-rs/README.md

 To be able to use GCP DLP you need to authenticate using `gcloud auth application-default login` or provide a service account key using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+Source/destination can be a local file or directory, or a file in GCS, S3, or a zip archive:

+- Local file: `/tmp/file.txt` or `/tmp` for whole directory recursive copy
+- GCS: `gs://bucket/file.txt` or `gs://bucket/test-dir/` for whole directory recursive copy
+- S3: `s3://bucket/file.txt` or `s3://bucket/test-dir/` for whole directory recursive copy
+- Zip archive: `zip://tmp/archive.zip`

 ### Examples:

 ```sh